ENCCS/veloxchem-hpc/content/index.rst

    :alt: Launcher menu on Jupyter Lab
    :align: center

 "Binder" will redirect you the binder instance.
-With "Live code", you can run and modify the code cells within the webpage.
-The "Live code" option is powered by `sphinx-thebe <https://github.com/executablebooks/sphinx-thebe>`_ and, behind the scenes, MyBinder.
-Be aware that you will not be able to add new code cells in a live session.
+The "Live code" option is disabled for this workshop.

 .. _see-also: